 Thank you for your interest in helping The Foodbank and our neighbors.

-Last year, more than 7.2 million pounds of food was distributed to hungry people in Montgomery, Greene and Preble counties.
-That provided more than 16,000 meals each day!
+Last year, 16 million pounds of food was distributed to hungry people in Montgomery, Greene and Preble counties.
+That provided more than 36,000 meals each day!
 Thank you for helping us to help people in need.

 We want to do a food drive!